Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 }

 /**
- * The Token Cache to store and proactively refresh the Access Token.
+ * The token cache to store and proactively refresh the access token.
  */
 public static class TokenRefreshCache {
     private final TokenCredential tokenCredential;